esuriddick/Programming/Python/Local_LLM/README.md

 xxx
 * Chat back and forth with the AI

+Please bear in mind that the knowledge of the LLM is limited to the information it was trained on, meaning that it will not be aware of recent events.
 * Save the chat to continue later or to recall the messages that were exchanged
 * An audio cue is played when the AI answers to you.
 * Provide a document in either .pdf, .docx or .txt to be summarized (in bullet points form).